confluentinc/event-streaming-patterns/docs/event-stream/partitioned-parallelism.md

 Event partitioning also impacts application semantics: placing events into a given partition guarantees that the _ordering_ of events is preserved per partition (but typically not across different partitions of the same stream).
 This ordering guarantee is crucial for many use cases; very often, the sequencing of events is important (for example, when processing retail orders, an order must be paid before it can be shipped).

 ## Implementation
-With Apache Kafka®, streams (called _topics_) are created either by an administrator or by a streaming application such as the streaming database [ksqlDB](https://ksqldb.io).
+With Apache Kafka®, streams (called _topics_) are created either by an administrator or by a streaming application.
 The number of partitions is specified at the time the topic is created.
 For example:

 ```
 confluent kafka topic create myTopic --partitions 30